MaastrichtU-IDS/data2services-pipeline/README.md

 #### RdfUpload

-Finally, upload the generated RDF.
+Finally, upload the generated RDF to GraphDB.
 It can also be done manually using [GraphDB server imports](http://graphdb.ontotext.com/documentation/standard/loading-data-using-the-workbench.html#importing-server-files) for more efficiency on large files.

 ```shell
 # RDF Upload